 That said, insurance is designed to protect you from *major* expenses, not completely insulate your from any pet-related costs.
 The super-safe approach would be pet insurance supplemented by a considerable pet emergency fund to cover out-of-pocket costs and more routine care.

 Pet insurance providers like Lemonade offer reasonably priced, customizable insurance options that can help you to play it safe when it comes to your furry friend’s health.

 Lemonade covers all major expenses during medical emergencies or illnesses.
-These expenses include heartworm testing, bloodwork, fecal testing, any other diagnostic tests, emergency surgeries, x-rays, and any medications your pet may need.
-Plus, Lemonade will also cover regular wellness exams and vaccines your pet needs throughout the year.
+These expenses include diagnostic tests, emergency surgeries, x-rays, and any medications your pet may need as the result of a covered accident or illness.
+Plus, Lemonade can cover regular wellness exams and vaccines your pet needs throughout the year.

 Lemonade’s policies start as low as just $10/month, and you can apply in a matter of seconds.
 You can get coverage amounts between $5,000-$100,000, so there’s sure to be a plan that’s right for any cat or dog owner.

 Pets may be their owners’ best friends, but that friendship can get expensive.
 But keeping your little buddy healthy shouldn’t stress you out too much.
 By making prudent decisions, both before and after your pet needs care, you can be assured that you’ll never have to pick between saving your pet’s life and staying financially afloat.